Woman Alleges Brett Kavanaugh Was Present While She Was Gang Raped

 Below is my correspondence to Mr. Davis of moments ago, together with a sworn declaration from my client.
 We demand an immediate FBI investigation into the allegations.
 Under no circumstances should Brett Kavanaugh be confirmed absent a full and complete investigation. pic.twitter.com/QHbHBbbfbE— Michael Avenatti (@MichaelAvenatti) September 26, 2018

 Kavanaugh's drinking habits in his youth has come increasingly into focus because he allegedly sexually assaulted Dr. Christine Blasey Ford and Deborah Ramirez while he was inebriated.
-He denies all claims.
+He denies both claims and has yet to respond to Swetnick's allegations.

 In a statement, he said of the latest allegation: "This is ridiculous and from the Twilight Zone.
 I don’t know who this is and this never happened."

-Note: This story was originally published at 4:44 p.m.
-It has since been updated.